Germandrummer92/ubuntustall/README.md

 # Ubuntstall

+Curated list by me and installation script of productivity tools/configs.
+Mostly using java atm, so definitely a bias for java tools.

 Small utility bash script I hacked together after managing to completely fry my Partition Table the other day and having reinstall every tool and setting up configs for a day I decided to script the entire thing.